 - In 2012, restaurants in the US served more than 200 million gluten-free meals.

-Suggestions for Celiac or Gluten Sensitive People
+Tips and Tricks for Celiac or Gluten Sensitive People

 - Purchase gluten-free cookbooks for recipe ideas.